 The Business Combination was accounted for as a reverse recapitalization whereby Inspirato LLC acquired Thayer for accounting purposes.
-As such, the financial statements presented herein represent the operating results, assets and liabilities of Inspirato LLC before and after the Business Combination.
+As such, the condensed consolidated financial statements presented herein represent the operating results, assets and liabilities of Inspirato LLC before and after the Business Combination.
 See Note 3 - Reverse Recapitalization for more information.

-As of June 30, 2022, the Company had 43 subsidiaries and one branch, of which 34 are wholly owned domestic limited liability companies.
-The remaining 9 and the branch, which are owned through direct domestic subsidiaries, are as follows: (i) a wholly owned Mexican S.R.L; (ii) a wholly owned Turks and Caicos limited company; (iii) a wholly owned Cayman exempted company; (iv) a wholly owned Costa Rican limited liability company; (v) a wholly owned Italian S.R.L.; (vi) a wholly owned Canadian unlimited liability company; (vii) a wholly owned Dominican Republic branch of a wholly owned domestic liability company; (viii) a wholly owned U.S. Virgin Islands limited liability company; (ix) a wholly owned Puerto Rican limited liability company; and (x) a wholly owned Grenadian limited liability company.
+As of September 30, 2022, the Company had 44 subsidiaries and one branch, of which 32 are wholly owned domestic limited liability companies.
+The remaining 12 and the branch, which are owned through direct domestic subsidiaries, are as follows: (i) a wholly owned Mexican company with a foreign designation equivalent to a limited liability company (S.R.L.); (ii) a wholly owned Turks and Caicos Islands limited company; (iii) a wholly owned Cayman Islands exempted company; (iv) a wholly owned Costa Rican limited liability company; (v) a wholly owned Italian S.R.L.; (vi) a wholly owned Canadian unlimited liability company; (vii) a wholly owned Dominican Republic branch of a wholly owned domestic liability company; (viii) a wholly owned Grenadian limited liability company; (xi) a wholly owned Puerto Rican limited liability company; (x) a wholly owned Grenadian limited liability company; (xi) a wholly owned British Virgin Islands designated company; (xii) a wholly owned Anguillan non-public company; (xiii) a second wholly owned Mexican company with a foreign designation equivalent to a limited liability company (S.R.L).
 These entities typically lease local properties.

 Since early 2020, the COVID-19 pandemic has severely restricted the level of economic activity around the world and is continuing to have an unprecedented effect on the global hospitality and travel industries.
 The global spread of COVID-19 has been and continues to be a complex and evolving situation.
-The COVID-19 pandemic had a materially adverse impact on the Company's results of operations and financial condition, particularly in 2020.
+The COVID-19 pandemic had and continues to have a materially adverse impact on the Company's results of operations and financial condition.
 Revenues declined as a result of reduced travel and management undertook cost reduction methods in response.
 No impairments were recorded during the periods presented.
-Through June 30, 2022 as restrictions were lifted across travel destinations, revenues began to recover to pre-pandemic levels.
+Through September 30, 2022 as restrictions were lifted across travel destinations, revenues began to recover to pre-pandemic levels.
 However, due to the significant uncertainty surrounding the pandemic, including the potential adverse impact of the spread of COVID-19 variants, management's judgment regarding this could change in the future.
 Management cannot estimate the length or impacts of the COVID-19 outbreak on the Company's future operations, financial position and cash flows, particularly if there are significant impacts that continue in the future.